 Bonus Example: VLOOKUP wildcard and spaces

 Sometimes your VLOOKUP formula fails to work because of leading and trailing spaces in the data.
-These are spaces that come before and after a cell’s content respectively.
-This occurs most of the time when the data is an imported one.
+These are spaces that comes before and after a cell’s content respectively.
+This occur most of the time when the data is an imported one.

 With the use of Excel wildcard, you can solve this kind of VLOOKUP errors when writing formulas.